 Aria knew her younger sister would now look to her for guidance, only, she still didn't know if she could provide it.
 "We’re going to take it one day at a time Tauri, and make it up as we go along."
 She paused in thought, and stroked her sister's hair.
 "We've gotten on these last few months, and months at a time before, without them.
 I suppose the only real difference is this time they're not coming back."
 Taura sighed as Aria continued, "I know, it's no comfort.
 I am just as lost as you are right now.
 But, we have the crennas-" Hunter's tail thumped on the floor in affirmation, "-the Cernaah, and each other.
 We will be alright.
 That much, I can promise."

 Thanks for stopping by and checking out Chapter Two of Quest!
-In the next chapter, we'll be jumping forward to about a year later...
+On to Chapter Three....

 I hope you're having a beautiful night, day, or some time in the between!